-Figure 17: Typical area of open Moist Grassland in the study area.
+Figure 18: Typical area of open Moist Grassland.

-Figure 18: Small stream encroached by large alien trees including Salix babylonica and Populus x canescens.
+Figure 19: Small stream encroached by large alien trees including Salix babylonica and Populus x canescens.

 8.4.
 Old Lands

 As the name suggests, this habitat unit characterises old, cultivated fields that have been left fallow, for several years, and as a result have subsequently regenerated to a secondary grassland community.
 As such, this is considered a modified habitat unit.